splopsky/splopsky/README.md

 💻 This is Hyebin Lee's Github

 * 🧑‍🚀 Currently a student studying Computer Science
-* 🐛 I also like studying biology especially in fields of Physiology, Ecology, and Ethology
+* 🐛 I also like studying Biology
 * 🎞️ Like to watch Movies and listen to Music
 * 🦤 Slow but Steady, _Study Hard!!_ 🔥🔥🔥